ddbj/www/_faq/en/lost-correspondence-e.md

 ---
 layout: simple
-title: Lost correspondence of sequence data submitted as "Hold-Until-Published" status
+title: I would like to know the correspondence of accession numbers and private sequences
 category: faq
 db:
   - ddbj